dlarrick/hass-kumo/README.md

 - Supports reading and setting the mode (heat/cool/etc.), setpoint, fan speed, and vane swing.
 - Supports fully local control, except for initial setup.
 (See `prefer_cache` in Configuration for details.)
 - Supports displaying the Outdoor Temperature for Kumo Station.
-- Supports displaying Wi-Fi signal strenth (RSSI) of each unit (disabled by default).
+- Supports displaying Wi-Fi signal strength (RSSI) of each unit (disabled by default).

 ## Installation